ten-protocol/ten-whitepaper/appendix.md

 ### Alternative Nonce Generation
 The aggregator host must not be able to repeatedly submit the rollup proof to the TEE to get a new random nonce, and thus achieve a low nonce in order to win the aggregator selection round.
 Monotonic counters were considered but an alternative is to make the nonce deterministic.
 The nonce is deterministically derived from the L1 block hash combined with the public key of the enclave.
 This achieves the same purpose of being a fair lottery assuming there is no collusion between L1 miners and L2 aggregators.
 Even if there was collusion, the cost of gaming the L1 hash might be too high in a proof of work network.
 In a _Proof of Stake_ network, on the other hand, collusion with L1 would pretty much mean that each round the L1 winner will also win the L2 round.

+### Alternative Privacy Revelation
+There are several options for revealing private data to allow law enforcement agencies to prosecute illegal behaviour and deter criminals from taking advantage of Obscuro's privacy features:
+* Not make a provision to reveal on the basis that Obscuro is a platform and is unopinionated on what it is used for.
+* The transaction encryption key can be rotated and revealed periodically with a delay, such that any interested party can view all transactions.
+This is the solution we chose, but with some aplication level flexibility.
+* A governance committee can approve some data mining enclaves that will have access to the shared secret and output suspicious activity.

+From the outset Obscuro will rotate the encryption key every year and reveal historic keys in the first phase, and decide later if additional mechanisms are required.
+Making no attempt to deter illegal behaviour is unethical.
+A case-by-case revelation based on authority demands is time-consuming and prone to political interference.
+It is also difficult to determine objectively what is a bona-fide authority which introduces a political dilemma.

 [Page history]({{ site.github.repository_url }}/blame/main/{{page.path}})